 Proton

-Best way to share photos
+The best way to share photos

 Thanks to smartphones, nearly everyone always has a high-quality camera with them at all times, and most of us take pictures of just about everything.
 However, sharing those photos with friends or family can be a bit of a hassle, especially if you want to protect your privacy.
-In this article we go over the best way to share photos.
+In this article we go over the best way to share photos privately.

 Unsurprisingly, there are a lot of ways to share photos, but many of them have downsides you may not have considered.
 Let’s break down your options.